A Survey on Large Language Model-Based Game Agents: Discussion and Open Challenges

 \subsection{Memory System}

-Working and long-term memory serve distinct yet interdependent functions (§\ref{sec:memory}).
+To answer Q1, we introduced memory systems as a core architectural component for storing, retrieving, and recalling past experiences in order to maintain behavioral consistency and inform decision-making.
+The memory system is divided into working memory and long-term memory, serving distinct yet interdependent functions (§\ref{sec:memory}).
 Working memory stabilizes short-horizon decision-making under limited context by (i) extending the effective input span, (ii) compressing redundant information, and (iii) maintaining recent bindings and plans.
-These mechanisms mitigate short-term drift and prevent inconsistent actions~\cite{hupokellmon}.
+These mechanisms mitigate short-term drift and prevent inconsistent actions~\cite{hu2025pokellmon}.
 Long-term memory ensures continuity across episodes when organized into structured and retrievable forms such as chunks with metadata, key–value pairs, hierarchical trees, graphs, or skill libraries.
 The interaction between the two hinges on three functions: consolidation, which determines when transient traces are committed to durable storage; structuring, which organizes stored content for efficient access; and retrieval, which reactivates relevant information through metadata filtering, semantic search, or traversal of structured memories.